It's all about eating smart!

 The sodium in salt is what keeps coming up in research as being the problem.
 In fact, one teaspoon of sodium chloride, called table salt, has 2,300 milligrams of sodium.

-But the human body requires sodium to survive.
-It’s how nerve impulses transmit, it’s how muscle fibers relax and contract.
+However, the human body requires sodium to survive.
+It’s how nerve impulses transmit.
+It’s how muscle fibers relax and contract.
 It’s how proper fluid balance is achieved.

 Experts are evening warning of how Lowest Sodium Intake May Pose Risks.